MajorZiploc/majorziploc/README.md

 ### Things to improve

-#### Fix embedded game
+#### Fix Play My Game! embedded game and fallback link game

-As of now, the fallback iframe thumbnail shows.
-May need some extra iframe setting or server setting to get it working ./\_header and ./netlify.toml are related to server settings should only require one or the other https://docs.netlify.com/routing/headers/#syntax-for-the-headers-file
+LOCALLY: As of now, the fallback iframe thumbnail shows.
+May need some extra iframe setting or server setting to get it working
+DEPLOYED: neither work - NOTE: can access on server by going directly to the route, I dont show a link to it on the UI bcuz the game is broken
+./\_header and ./netlify.toml are related to server settings should only require one or the other https://docs.netlify.com/routing/headers/#syntax-for-the-headers-file